 The requirements for each stage of the process are set out and explained in the relevant sections of the guidance.
 It also contains tips on how to undertake the development, details of our approvals process and the support that we will provide.

-It has nine sections, this page outlines what is in each of the other sections.
+It has ten sections, this page outlines what is in each of the other sections.

 Developing a new apprenticeship standard requires time and commitment.
 It is, however, a rewarding process as you help to ensure apprenticeships deliver the competence employers, like you, need.